 HONDA CR-Z REVIEW

-Equipment: The CR-Z comes with standard 16-inch alloy wheels, climate-control air-con, cruise-control, multi-function trip computer, a six-speaker AM/FM radio with CD and MP3 compatibility, AUX jack, iPod integration and plenty more.
+Equipment: Standard goodies for the Luxury version include climate-control air-con, leather trim, panoramic glass roof, sat-nav and reversing camera, cruise-control, multi-function trip computer with a cute ‘Eco-coaching’ and rating system, a six-speaker AM/FM radio with CD and MPA compatibility, AUX jack, Bluetooth, iPod integration and plenty more.

 ON THE ROAD

-Safety features: Six airbags, Honda’s Vehicle Stability Assist featuring traction control and brake assist, active front head restraints, ABS, EBD and LED daytime running lights and front and rear seat belt reminders.
+Safety Features: Six airbags, Honda’s vehicle-stability-assist system with traction control and brake assist, active front head restraints, ABS, EBD and LED daytime running lights and a seriously tough body structure reinforced with high-tensile steel.

 WARRANTY AND SERVICING